-Number of Other Public Companies in Which the Individual is Concurrently Serving as an Independent Director 0 0 Independence Criteria(Note2) • • Professional qualifications and experience (Note 1) Su-Kuo Huang served as Managing Director of Trust Group, Managing Director of Retail Banking Group, Managing Director of Taiwan Region Group of Retail Banking, CEO of Global Retail Banking and Managing Director of Taiwan Region Group of Retail Banking, Executive Officer of Chairman Office, Advisor of CTBC Bank Co., Ltd. More than 45 years of complete financial history; In addition, he is currently Chairman of China Development Financial Holdings Corporation (CDFH) and CDFH's Sustainability Committee, and a member of Ethical Corporate Management Committee, and Chairman of China Life Insurance Co., Ltd He has industrial experience, professional ability and practical experience in Commercial Banking, Securities and Insurance Execution and Strategic Planning, Risk Management, Financial Services, Corporate Governance, Business and Marketing Leadership, Information Technology and Information Security, International Experience, etc. Comply with Article 9 Paragraph 1, Article 9 Paragraph 9 of "Regulations Governing Qualification Requirements for the Foundar or Responsible Persons of Financial Holding Companies and Concurrent Serving Restrictions and Matters for Compliance by the Responsible Persons of a Financial Holding Company.
+Number of Other Public Companies in Which the Individual is Concurrently Serving as an Independent Director 0 0 Independence Criteria(Note2) 1 Professional qualifications and experience (Note 1) Su-Kuo Huang served as Managing Director of Trust Group, Managing Director of Retail Banking Group, Managing Director of Taiwan Region Group of Retail Banking, CEO of Global Retail Banking and Managing Director of Taiwan Region Group of Retail Banking, CEO of Global Retail Banking and Managing Director of Taiwan Region Group of Retail Banking, Executive Office, Advisor of CTBC Bank Co., Ltd. More than 45 years of complete financial history; In addition, he is currently Chairman of China Development Financial Holdings Corporation (CDFH) and CDFH's sustainability Committee, and a member of Ethical Corporate Management Committee, and Chairman of China Life Insurance Co., Ltd He has industrial experience, professional ability and practical experience in Commercial Banking, Securities and Insurance.
+Execution and Strategic Planning, Risk Management, Financial Services, Corporate Governance, Business and Marketing Leadership, Information Technology and Information Security , International Experience, etc. Comply with Article 9 Paragraph 1, Article 9 Paragraph 9 of "Regulations Governing Qualification Requirements for the Founder or Responsible Persons of Financial Holding Company".
 Not been a person of any conditions defined in Article 30 of the Company Law.
-Former President & CEO of China Development Financial Holdings ("CDFH"), President & CEO of China Development Industrial Bank (tenamed CDIB Capital Group "CDIB"), and the Chairman of CDIB Capital International Corporation Limited ("CCIC").
-Prior to CDFH, Paul was Managing Director and Global Head of Private Equity and Mezzanine Finance at DBS Bank based in Hong Kong.
-He also held positions at Goldman Sachs, General Atlantic and Boston Consulting Group in the U.S. and Asia.
-During his tenure as CEO of CDFH, Paul successfully restructured CDIB from a then-proprietary private equity operation into a regional asset manager, and completed a series of strategic acquisitions in banking and securities that transformed CDFH.
-Paul also served as a Partner & Head of Greater China for KRR Asia Limited from January 2017 to June 2022.
-Under Paul's leadership, KKR China has made over USS5 billion of private equity investments in areas of digital economy, healthcare, education and advanced manufacturing.
-In addition, Paul has successfully expanded the scope of KKR's franchise beyond private equity investments on industry expanded the scope of KKR's franchise beyond private equity investments in an end technology ventures.
-For three years in a row since Paul took office, KKR has been voted by Private Equity International as the Private Equity firm of the Year for China.
-Paul is now Vice Chairman of CDFH and CDBs, and sits on the Board of Directors of a number of the Group's overseas subsidiaries.
-He currently serves as an advisor of KKR Asia Limited, and a member of the Nomination and Performance Evaluation Committee and the Business Development, Investment, and Major Capital Expenditure Committee of CDFH.
-Possess industry experience, professional ability and practical experience in Holding Company, Commercial Banking, Securities and Insurance, PE and VC Investment, Execution and Strategic Planning, Risk Management, Financial Pervises.
-Comply with Article 9 Paragraph 1 Article 9 Paragraph Criteria Chairman Chi Jie Investment Co., Ltd. Representative Su-Kuo Huang Vice Chairman Paul Yang
+Former President & CEO of China Development Financial Holdings ("CDFH"), President & CEO of China Development Industrial Bank (remamed CDIB capital foroup "CDIB"), and the Chairman of CDIB capital International Corporation Limited ("CCIC") Prior to CDFH, Paul was Managing Director and Global Head of Private Equity and Mezzanine Ethance at DBS Bank based in Hong Kong.
+He also held positions at Goldman Sash, General Atlantic and Boston Consulting Group in the U.S. and Asia.
+During his tenure as CEO of CDFH, Paul was Managing Director and Global Head of Private Equity private equity poperation into a regional asset manager, and completed a series of strategic acquisitions in banking and sccurities that transformed CDFH.
+Paul also served as a Partner & Head of Greater China for KRR Asia.
+Limited from January 2017 to June 2022.
+Under Paul's leadership, KRR China has made over USS5 billion of private equity investments to include other asset classes such as commercial real estate, private equity form of the Yeau for china.
+Paul has successfully expanded the scope of KRR's franchise beyond private equity investments to include other asset classes such as commercial real estate, private erdit, and infrastructure and technology ventures.
+For three years in a row since Paul took office, KKR has been voted by Private Equity firm of the Year for China.
+Paul is now Vice Chairman of CDFH has been voted by Private Equity firm of the Vear for China.
+Paul is now Vice Chairman of CDFH has been voted by Private Equity firm of the Vear for China.
+Paul is now Vice Chairman of CDFH has been voted by Private Equity firm of the Vear for China.
+Paul is now Vice Chairman of CDFH has been voted by Private Equity firm of the Vear for China.
+Paul is now Vice Chairman of CDFH has been voted by Private Equity firm of the Vear for China.
+Paul took office, KKR has been voted by Private Equity firm of the Vear for China.
+Paul took office, KKR has been voted by Private Equity firm of the Vear for China.
+Paul took office, KKR has bee sria ive nation of the second se Criteria Name Chairman Chi Jie Investment Co., Ltd. Representative Su-Kuo Huang Vice Chairman Paul Yang